 Insurance Plans Outside Harvard

-The HIO has information regarding alternative health insurance plans for those who are not eligible for Harvard employee benefits.
+The following information refers to alternative health insurance plans for those who are not eligible for Harvard employee benefits.
 These plans satisfy the U.S. Department of State health insurance requirements for J visa holders.

 - Wallach & Company